-At one point in time, we’ve all run across an ad for an envelope stuffing job from home.
+At some point in our lives, we’ve all come across an ad for an envelope stuffing job from home: in our mailboxes, email inboxes, and ads on our online search results.

-It’s advertised as “envelope stuffing,” which supposedly can help you earn up to $1,200 per week, as long as you can keep up with quota.
+It’s advertised as “envelope stuffing,” which supposedly can help you earn up to $1,200 per week, as long as you can meet the quota.

-Well, in the olden days, when machines couldn’t automate tedious tasks for humans yet, envelope stuffing really is a job that companies pay for.
-But this job has retired once technological advancements paved the way for machines to complete the job at about 10 times faster than humans did.
+In the past, companies really did pay people to stuff envelopes for them.
+But envelope stuffing as a job has retired once technological advancements paved the way for machines to complete the job 10 times faster than humans did.

-So how do companies pull off the “envelope stuffing” scam?
+So how do companies pull off envelope-stuffing scams?

 3 Ways Envelope Stuffing Jobs Scam People